How To Use Solar Panels With A RV/Trailer/Fifth Wheel Pre-wired With A Furrion Solar Port

 Solar panels have become popular among campers that do a lot of dry camping, also known as boondocking.
-RV and trailer manufacturers noticed this a couple of years ago and have started putting prewired ports on new models.
+RV and trailer manufacturers noticed this a couple of years ago and have put pre-wired ports on new models.
 Large brands like Grand Design and Forest River are two manufacturers that have done it.

-These ports make it easy not only to recharge your RV house batteries when you’re outdoors camping but also when your trailer is in storage and you want to trickle charge the batteries.
+These ports make it easy not only to recharge your RV house batteries when you are out camping but also when your trailer is in storage and you want to trickle charge the batteries.

 I have been to a couple of RV dealerships that have tried to sell me solar panels that are compatible with these Furrion ports, but the fact is that you can connect any compatible third-party solar panel.